 When, where, to whom, and why did John write his three letters?

-John didn't specify the recipients of his first much-longer letter, but given the addresses that he wrote in Revelation 2–3 to seven house churches in the immediate vicinity of Ephesus — the city where John ministered late in his life — he likely had those same churches in mind for First John.
-In it there's little in the way of specifics, so pinpointing its composition date is impossible.
+John didn’t specify the recipients of his first much-longer letter, but given the addresses that he wrote in Revelation 2–3 to seven house churches in the immediate vicinity of Ephesus — the city where John ministered late in his life — he likely had those same churches in mind for First John.
+In it there’s little in the way of specifics, so pinpointing its composition date is impossible.
 However, its similarities of linguistic structure, special vocabulary, and gospel style suggest that it was probably written about the same time.
-It's a good proposition that John had written First John from his exile on Patmos, about 90 AD, fifty to sixty years after Christ died; he wrote it subsequent to his gospel but prior to writing Revelation in 95 AD.
-Second and Third John were probably written about the same time as First John (85–95 AD), probably also from Patmos, given both letters' similarity to First John.
+It’s a good proposition that John had written First John from his exile on Patmos, about AD 90, fifty to sixty years after Christ died; he wrote it subsequent to his gospel but prior to writing Revelation in AD 95.
+Second and Third John were probably written about the same time as First John (AD 90–95), probably also from Patmos, given both letters’ similarity to First John.

-Each of John's epistles addresses deceivers — teachers who failed to acknowledge that Jesus was the Messiah or Son of God.
+Each of Apostle John’s three epistles echoes John’s gospel account.
+They emphasize that “God is light and love” and that “every true believer will demonstrate God’s light and love.”
+The three address deceivers — teachers who failed to acknowledge that Jesus was the Messiah or the Son of God.
 They spread fear and division among believers.
 Legitimate Christian teachers, then and now, enlighten their students about the truth of Jesus and the cross; they also love others sacrificially and spread love and light, instead of fear.
 In all three letters, John reminds believers to welcome true missionaries who rightly teach the message of the cross and the commandment to love one another.
-Believers shouldn't welcome and accept deceivers, neither should they make idols of anything that exalts itself above God.
+Believers shouldn’t welcome and accept deceivers; neither should they make idols of anything that exalts itself above God.